 Transfer photos from iphone or iPad using Image Capture

-Step 1: Connect your iPhone to your OS X computer and open Image Capture.
+Step 1: Connect your iPhone to your Mac and open Image Capture.

 Step 2: Select your iPhone, iPad, or iPod touch from the list of connected devices.
 For instance, in the screenshot below, you’d click on “iPhone 6s” in the sidebar.